seanorama/masterclass/security-advanced/README.md

     - (better would be to put a comma separated list of the FQDNs of the hosts)
   - Now restart HDFS

 - Now lets configure Knox to use our AD for authentication.
-Enter below in Ambari > Knox > Config > Advanced topology.
+Replace below content in Ambari > Knox > Config > Advanced topology.
 Then restart Knox
   - How to tell what configs were changed from defaults?
     - Default configs remain indented below
     - Configurations that were added/modified are not indented